 A scenario with multiple sequences requires a list of sequences.
 You can switch between these sequences using "Scenario Creation" menu and select the one to be transmitted.

-The "Sequence" field indicates the alias name of the sequence currently selected.
+The "Current Sequence" field in the "Signal Generation" block indicates the alias name of the sequence currently selected.